AFLplusplus/AFLplusplus/llvm_mode/README.cmplog.md

 The CmpLog instrumentation enables the logging of the comparisons operands in a shared memory.

-These values can be used by variuous mutator built on top of it.
+These values can be used by various mutators built on top of it.
 At the moment we support the RedQueen mutator (input-2-state instructions only).

 ## Build

-Tou use CmpLog, you have to build two versions of the instrumented target program.
+To use CmpLog, you have to build two versions of the instrumented target program.

-The first, using the regular AFL++ instrumentation.
+The first version is built using the regular AFL++ instrumentation.

-The second, the CmpLog binary, setting AFL_LLVM_CMPLOG during the compilation.
+The second one, the CmpLog binary, with setting AFL_LLVM_CMPLOG during the compilation.

 For example: